Eunice has, insofar as it is possible to say such a thing,

 (Unreasonably long wait in an overcrowded waiting room.)
 He

-that fluid around the lung is still declining satisfactorily and
+says that fluid around the lung is still declining satisfactorily

-pressure now seems well under control.
-(I take her blood pressure
+and blood pressure now seems well under control.
+(I take her blood

-medicine to suit, a system we adopted several days ago.)
+pressure medicine to suit, a system we adopted several days

-We now have reservations to fly to New Hampshire and
+ago.)
+We now have reservations to fly to New Hampshire

-get to spend quite a bit of what is left of summer up there, health
+and will get to spend quite a bit of what is left of summer up

-permitting.
-Sunday July 10 we went to church, with her using a cane
+there, health permitting.
+Sunday July 10 we went to church, with her

 Saturday July 16, 2011